dansmyers/IntroToCS-Spring-2021/Labs/2-Variables_and_Input.md

 The two arguments to `randint` control the range containing the randomized value.

-Write a program that asks the user to guess a hidden number (picked using `randint`, then reports how close the guess was to the true value.
+Write a program that asks the user to guess a hidden number (picked using `randint`) then reports how close the guess was to the true value.
 Here's an example of what the output should look like:

 ```